nautechsystems/nautilus_trader/docs/1_getting_started/2_quick_start.md

 ## Connecting to the DataCatalog

-If everything worked correctly, you should be able to see a single EURUSD instrument in the catalog:
+If everything worked correctly, you should be able to see a single EUR/USD instrument in the catalog:

 ```python
 from nautilus_trader.persistence.catalog import DataCatalog